 Godzilla is the anglicized version of the Japanese word Gojira, which is made up of two words; Gorira (Gorilla), and Kujira (Whale).

 Although Godzilla’s exact origins haven’t been disclosed, it is known that it’s an old dinosaur like species that has undergone an extensive amount of mutation.
 We have a crisp video to understand what exactly is mutation:

 A quick look into its anatomy reveals multiple features that resemble dinosaurs, from the scales on its body and its short hands, to the scales on its back that can be equated to those of a Stegosaurus.

-The Atomic bombings of Hiroshima and Nagasaki
+The atomic bombings of Hiroshima and Nagasaki

 On August 6, 1945, the atomic bomb ‘Little boy’ was detonated over the Japanese city of Hiroshima, and on August 9, 1945, ‘Fat Man’ was detonated over Nagasaki.
 The detonation of the world’s first two combat-ready atomic bombs was carried out by the Harry Truman-led American government, in an effort to end World War II.